cine-io/cineio-peer-html-example-app/Readme.md

     ```shell
     npm install && node index.js
     ```
+* The app automatically connects to cine.io, starts the camera, and puts you in a room called `example`.

 >This example intentionally does not support [calling][calling].
 [Identifying a user][identifying] requires a webserver that holds a secret key and can generate sha1 hash.
 This can be done by the [ruby][cineio-ruby-identify], [node][cineio-node-identify], or [python][cineio-python-identify] library for you.